Sagebox/Sagebox-cpp/README.md

    <br>
 ### No Magic Code, Wrappers, or Forced Programming Environment

 Sagebox is written as a set of library calls with no boilerplate.
 It has no macros or any special code that needs to be written.
 You can just call it, and Sagebox manages its own environment.
 From simple programs to more complex programs, you can scale Sagebox however you want to.

-Sagebox does not require any type of coding, special wrappers or types.
-Sagebox has some great type classes to help with programming, but does not require any of these types to use its functions.
 All functions accept and use standard C++ and graphics types (i.e. ***std::string, POINT, SIZE, std::vector,*** etc.).

 Setup is easy in Sagebox because there is no setup.
 All you have to do is use Sagebox and it self-starts.

+> Although this page focuses on procedural examples, Sagebox fully supports event-driven programming for applications built around (or that prefer) that model, and is designed to fully support both models depending on the design of your program.

+<i>This Windows-based beta showcases Sagebox's core architecture as Linux implementation continues.
+The Windows version is fully featured — please feel free to explore it and share feedback.
+For more information, see [Sagebox Roadmap](#coming-soon---sagebox-roadmap)  </i>

 ### Adding onto Existing Code